tc39/notes/es7/2017-01/jan-24.md

 JHD: Is that any reason to not minimize it?

-BF: My concern with removing the second call, if you can catch the error already, I'd be surprised, just personally if the function didn't run but it generated an error.
+BFS: My concern with removing the second call, if you can catch the error already, I'd be surprised, just personally if the function didn't run but it generated an error.
 In the other case if I call super the first time and it DOES throw I'm presuming the second one would throw too because it's been set to initialize.

 AWB: That seems to be in this space of crazy stuff can happen depending on how they structure their code.
 We just want consistency.

-BF:  Do you know what happens if you throw on the first super but not the second?
+BFS:  Do you know what happens if you throw on the first super but not the second?

 AWB: The second one would run and you would get a bound super and it would be fine